autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

     [this](SteeringReport::SharedPtr msg) { current_steer_ = msg->steering_tire_angle; });
 ```

 In the code above, when a topic message whose name is `input/steering` is received, an anonymous function whose description is `{current_steer_ = msg->steering_tier_angle;}` is executed as a callback in a thread.
 The callback function is always executed when the message is received, which leads to waste computing resource if the message is not always necessary.
-Besides, it costs thread-wakeup overhead just to take a message.
+Besides, waking up a thread costs computational overhead.

 ## Recommended manner